 We use our wholesale distributors where possible to reduce the impact environmentally of transportation.

-Where possible, we use phone calls instead of travelling to meet customers and colleagues at our shops, however we do feel it is important for us to have face to face meetings too, but we car share or take the train wherever possible.
+Where possible, we use phone calls instead of travelling to meet customers and colleagues at our shops, however we do feel it is important for us to have face to face meetings too, but we car share or take the train or use Zoom wherever possible.

 We provide work experience opportunities for charities through work with Mencap and Ruskin Mill College.